 Share the obstacle you face: make of a specific problem a European solution!

 b-solutions is a 4-year initiative to tackle legal and administrative border obstacles/difficulties along EU internal borders.
 It is promoted by the European Commission’s Directorate-General for Regional and Urban Policy (DG REGIO) as one of the actions proposed in the referred Communication Boosting growth and cohesion in EU border regions, adopted by the Commission on 20 September 2017.
 The initiative is managed by the Association of European Border Regions (AEBR).

 With b-solutions, AEBR and DG REGIO strive to be closer to local administrations in border areas: the initiative represents a great occasion to collect information with a bottom-up approach in which practitioners of cross-border cooperation can tell what obstacles they encounter when trying to realise projects with the neighbouring countries.

-To obtain as many information as possible about the state of play of cooperation within the European Union, AEBR and DG REGIO have planned to launch two open calls for proposals under b-solutions:
+To obtain as many information as possible about the state of play of cooperation within the European Union, AEBR and DG REGIO have planned to launch four calls for proposals under b-solutions:

--one call for proposals in early 2018, addressing cross-border partnerships and structures from internal EU (and, potentially, EFTA as associated partners) land borders.
-The aim of the first call is to receive proposals for projects which overcome legal and administrative border challenges presenting innovative solutions.
+- the first call for proposals was opened in early 2018 to address cross-border partnerships and structures from internal EU (and, potentially, EFTA as associated partners) land borders.
+Aim of the call was to receive proposals for projects to overcome legal and administrative border challenges by presenting innovative solutions.
 Thirty-six applications were submitted of which thirty-one were considered eligible and consequentely assessed by the Selection Committee.
-Finally,10 Pilot Actions are awarded a sub-grant of up to € 20,000 each to support the realisation of the project;
+Finally,10 Pilot Actions were awarded a sub-grant of up to € 20,000 each to support the realisation of their projects;